safe-global/safe-infrastructure/docs/running_locally.md

 `AUTH_TOKEN` and `CGW_FLUSH_TOKEN` must be the same.

-For the Transactions service, follow these steps:
+For the Events service, follow these steps:

-- Access the admin panel at `http://localhost:8000/txs/admin`
+- Access the admin panel at `http://localhost:8000/events/admin`
-- click the `Add` link for `Web hooks`
-- Ignore the `Address` field
+- Default user and password is defined in `container_env_files/events.env`
+- Click on `Webhook` at the left column and then click on `Create new`
-- Set the `Url` field to `http://nginx:8000/cgw/v1/chains/{chainId}/hooks/events` and replace `{chainId}` with the corresponding chainId
+- Set the `Url` field to `http://nginx:8000/cgw/v1/hooks/events`
+- Set description `CGW`
+- Enable `Is Active` field
 - Set the `Authorization` field to `Basic <AUTH_TOKEN>`, where `<AUTH_TOKEN>` corresponds to the value of `AUTH_TOKEN` in the `container_env_files/cgw.env` file of this repository
-- Optionally: Add the Safe Master Copy of your network at `http://localhost:8000/txs/admin/history/safemastercopy`, where `version` corresponds to the version of your deployed Safe Master Copy.
-Check L2 if it concerns the Safe L2 version.
-This is required for chains that were not added to [safe-eth-py](https://github.com/safe-global/safe-eth-py/blob/master/gnosis/safe/addresses.py)
+- Leave chains field blank
+- Enable every webhook option and click `Save`

 # Safe Web App